 --new pages (5/99).
 Includes selections from his published poetry

 a more complete bio. than is given here, & several additional Benedikt links

 SELECTED BENEDIKT SITES

-Thesaurus and Other New Verse, with verse from Benedikt's
+for The Thesaurus and Other New Verse, including other verse

-Brief Prose Poems by Michael Benedikt, shorter poems from Night Cries--also an interview on prose poetry from Poetry Society of America Newsletter, & a brief essay on "The Future of The American Prose Poem"
+Brief Prose Poems by Michael Benedikt, other poems from Night Cries--also an interview on prose poetry from The Poetry Society of America Newsletter, & a brief essay on "The Future of The American Prose Poem"